 5. Renaissance LAX

-If you get access to the club lounge expect breakfast and evening canapes but the canapes are a little on the cheap side with store-bought tortilla chips and canned salsa.
+If you get access to the club lounge, expect breakfast and evening canapes, but the canapes are a little on the cheap side with store-bought tortilla chips and canned salsa.
 The facilities and lounge are of a much lower standard than the Marriott or Sheraton.
-If you are a Gold or Platinum Bonvoy member, you can take free breakfast in the Executive Lounge, Monday through Friday from 6 am – 9 am.
-On the weekends the lounge is closed, but you can grab a breakfast voucher at the front desk to be redeemed in the restaurant.
+If you are a Gold or Platinum Bonvoy member, you can take free breakfast in the Executive Lounge, Monday through Friday, from 6:00 am – 9:00 am.
+On the weekends, the lounge is closed, but you can grab a breakfast voucher at the front desk to be redeemed in the restaurant.

 6. Hilton Los Angeles Airport

-The Executive Lounge is located on the 16th floor of the hotel and is a large L shaped room with lots of tables and seats.
+The Executive Lounge is located on the 16th floor of the hotel and is a large L-shaped room with lots of tables and seats.
 The look is a mix of greys, light, and dark.
-This lounge has clearly been recently refurbished (from quite an ugly lounge into something pleasant) but the feel is more functional than luxury.
+This lounge has clearly been recently refurbished (from quite an ugly lounge into something pleasant), but the feel is more functional than luxurious.

-Food is decent but not noteworthy with a continental breakfast made up of fruit including lots of cut-up melon and a large fruit bowl with bananas, apples, and oranges, plus some delicious pastries (I am a muffin fan so was satisfied on this score!) as well as bread which can be toasted.
-It is definitely continental and as a result, OK but not filling.
-There is an evening canape offering that will fill you up but is far from inspiring and although the soft drinks are free, the alcoholic drinks need to be paid for.
+Food is decent but not noteworthy with a continental breakfast made up of fruit including lots of cut-up melon and a large fruit bowl with bananas, apples, and oranges, plus some delicious pastries (I am a muffin fan, so was satisfied on this score!) as well as bread which can be toasted.
+It is definitely continental and, as a result, OK but not filling.
+An evening canape offering will fill you up but is far from inspiring, and although the soft drinks are free, the alcoholic drinks need to be paid for.